| | | |

 This analytical approach to organization in general is something that sets my process apart from many other organizers.
 I rarely show up at a house and dive into the project sight unseen.

-Instead, I first offer a consultation (where I take photos, measurements, and notes about lifestyle).
+Instead, I like to start with a consultation (where I take photos, measurements, and notes about lifestyle).
 Then I go home, create a detailed plan about where everything will go, and order the clients’ products.
 This way, we have everything ready to go on pantry organization day.

 When the big day comes, it doesn’t take me long to get the pantry in tip top shape, because all I have to do is follow the plan.